HomeGuidesReferenceLearn

 npx expo install expo-device

-The npx expo install command will pick a version of the library that is compatible with your project and then use your JavaScript package manager (such as npm) to install it.
+The npx expo install command picks a library version compatible with your project and then uses your JavaScript package manager (such as npm) to install it.

-This section also lists all of the types, functions, and classes available.
-If you use TypeScript, you can see this information in your TypeScript-compatible code editor (such as Visual Studio Code) with auto-completion.
+Note: If you use TypeScript, you can see the information included in the API section in your TypeScript-compatible code editor (such as VS Code) with auto-completion.

 Finding a third-party library